-- Educating policymakers about the importance of investing in nutrition, especially during the 1,000-day window of opportunity, to produce health and economic benefits for individuals, communities, and nations. - Demonstrating that scaling up interventions to reduce malnutrition can make a difference-and has made a positive difference-in countries worldwide in a relatively short timeframe.
+- Educating policymakers about the importance of investing in nutrition, especially during the 1,000-day window of opportunity, to produce health and economic benefits for individuals, communities, and nations. - Demonstrating that scaling up interventions to reduce malnutrition can make a difference-and has made a positive difference-in countries worldwide.